moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ### 1. The role of wild birds, part II

-The typical main species involved in HPAI outbreaks and spread are anseriformes (chickens) and galliformes (ducks and geese).
-When we analyze the types of birds affected in this outbreak at a higher resolution, we see that anseriformes and galliformes are still the predominant drivers of this outbreak.
-However, there are also substantial numbers of infections in other avian orders including many raptors (eagles, vultures, owls, and hawks) and many passerines (primarily corvids).
+Typically, the main species involved in HPAI outbreaks and spread are Anseriformes (ducks, geese, and swans) and Galliformes (chickens, turkeys, and quails).
+When we analyze the types of birds affected in this outbreak at a higher resolution, we see that Anseriformes and Galliformes are still the predominant drivers of this outbreak.
+However, there are also substantial numbers of infections in other avian orders including many raptors (eagles, vultures, owls, and hawks) and many Passerines (primarily corvids).
+These infections in raptors and Passerines fall throughout the entire diversity of the outbreak, suggesting that this pattern was widespread, and not linked to particular subset of circulating viruses.

 These infections have implications for conservation, as well as novel transmission dynamics with HPAI reaching new ecological niches and species interactions.